monisha-anila/monisha-anila/README.md

 #### *When you get the count of <img align='center' src="https://komarev.com/ghpvc/?username=monisha-anila"> on your GitHub profile!* <img src ="https://github.com/monisha-anila/monisha-anila/blob/main/giphy.webp" width="70px">

-### *👋 I'm Monisha, a Senior Analyst with 2+ years of experience in market research and the software industry.
+### *👋 I'm Monisha, a Services Consultant with 2+ years of experience in market research and the software industry.
 I graduated with my bachelor's degree from VIT University*.

 ### *My analytics toolkit*:
 *  Programming - *Python and SQL*